terramate-io/terramate/README.md

 make several changes to several stacks.
 But now that you have multiple terraform states (per stack), how to apply the changes only to the affected resources?

-The terrastack solves this by imposing a workflow:
+The terramate solves this by imposing a workflow:

 1. The default branch (commonly main) has the production (applied) code.
 2. Before planning and apply, the changes must be committed in a feature/bugfix